TelemetryDeck/docs/tql/dimensionSpec.md

 The default DimensionSpec returns dimension values as is and optionally renames the dimension.

-If an etraction function is set, it returns dimension values transformed using the given extraction function.
+If an extraction function is set, it returns dimension values transformed using the given extraction function.

 ## Default DimensionSpec